dannyjeck/dannyjeck.github.io/research.md

 Data | Paper

-**Contour Detection and Figure-Ground Segmentation**
+**Figure-Ground Segmentation in Natural Images**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_FG.png" width="250">

 Figure-ground segmentation is essential for understanding natural scenes.
-However, understanding how the brain performs this task remains a challenge.
-We propose an image computable model that is able to perform both contour detection and figure-ground segmentation on natural images.
+However, the neural mechanisms governing this process are unclear.
+We propose an image computable model that performs both contour detection and figure-ground segmentation on natural images.
 We use the Berkeley Segmentation Dataset (BSDS-300) to evaluate our results.

 Code | Abstract

-**Contour Integration and Border Ownership**
+**Contour Integration and Border Ownership Assignment**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_Contour.png" width="250">

-We propose a recurrent neural model that is able to reproduce several sets of experimental results related to contour integration and border ownership assignment using the same set of network parameters.
-Our model also provides testable predictions about the role of feedback and attention.
+We propose a recurrent neural model that reproduces several sets of experimental results related to contour integration and border ownership assignment using the same network parameters.
+Our model also provides testable predictions about the role of feedback and attention in different visual areas.

 Code | Paper